kellims/Capstone-Project-Trippin/README.md

 # Capstone Project: Trippin

 ## About
-I want to build an itinerary app where you can organize reservations and tickets by trip or event.
-You're also able to share your trip or event with any companions.
+I want to build my own version an itinerary app where you can organize reservations and tickets by trip or event.
+This keeps each trip organized, helps with planning, and provides easy access to important details while on the trip.

 ## Deployed Site
 https://trippin.onrender.com